Powell Butte

 Powell Butte is an extinct cinder cone butte in Portland, Oregon, United States.
 It is part of the Boring Lava Field, which includes more than 80 small volcanic edifices and lava flows in the Portland–Vancouver metropolitan area.
 The region around Powell Butte has a cool climate, and the butte and its surroundings feature meadows, rivers, and mixed forests.
 Powell Butte hosts the Powell Butte Nature Park, which includes about 612 acre of trails for biking, hiking, and horseback riding.

 Powell Butte lies within historic territory of the Confederated Tribes of the Grand Ronde Community of Oregon.
-The land surrounding the butte has been used for an orchard, farming, and scientific research on potatoes.
+The land surrounding the butte has been used for an orchard and dairy farming.
 Today two underground reservoirs at the Butte each hold 50000000 USgal of fresh water as a primary part of the public water system for Portland and much of the surrounding region.